codefreshdemo/cf-example-manage-mongodb/README.md

 So, you've decided to try Codefresh?
 Welcome on board!

-Using this repository we'll help you get up to speed with basic functionality such as: *compiling*, *testing* and *building Docker images*.
+Using this repository we'll help you get up to speed with basic functionality such as: *compiling*, *building Docker images* and *launching compositions*.

 This project uses `Node Js` to build an application which will eventually become a distributable Docker image.